 If you are accepted into the program you will attend an expense-paid, week-long conservation leadership program in coordination with the U.S. Fish and Wildlife Service’s National Conservation Training Center in West Virginia in June and will work full-time for 8-9 weeks on field research projects with faculty and graduate student mentors at Cornell.
 During your second summer, you will complete paid internships with local, state, federal, or tribal agencies or NGOs.
+During your second summer, you will complete a paid internship with a local, state, federal, or tribal agency or NGO.
 You will earn more than $5,000 each summer, receive a $1,000 housing stipend, and gain the valuable skills and experience that are necessary for a successful career in conservation.

-During the academic year, you will connect with students from across the Collaborative (which includes University of Florida, University of Idaho, North Carolina State University, and University of Arizona, in addition to Cornell) using social networks and a 1-credit distance-based course focused on human dimensions of conservation and achieving academic and professional success, attend biweekly group meetings or socials, and interact regularly with graduate student and faculty mentors at Cornell.
+During the academic year, you will connect with students from across the Collaborative (which includes University of Florida, University of Idaho, North Carolina State University, and University of Arizona, in addition to Cornell) using social networks and 1-credit distance-based courses focused on human dimensions of conservation and achieving academic and professional success.
+You will also attend biweekly group meetings or socials with the other DDCSP scholars at Cornell and interact regularly with graduate student and faculty mentors.